topherCantrell/FSM/journal/README.md

 # Journal

+## 10/21/2016

+Moving to the Pi3:

+Here is how to install node: https://learn.adafruit.com/node-embedded-development/installing-node-dot-js

+You must open a new terminal after installing to get the right path.

+In project directory:
+npm install rpi-gpio
+npm install p2c-bus

 ## 9/11/2016

 I made a light tent and took some good pics of the project.
 I cleaned up the word-art schematic.